-My first trip to Nepal in 2013 is still buzzing around in my mind, ever since it is one of my favorite countries to visit.
-Even after more than 120 countries and the most amazing adventures around the world Nepal literally stands out!
+My first trip to Nepal in 2013 is still buzzing around in my mind, ever since my first trip it is one of my favorite countries to visit.
+Even after more than 150 countries as of March 2023 and the most amazing adventures around the world, Nepal still stands out!
 In this blog you can find my adventures looking for the best Nepal street food in Kathmandu, including a funny video.

-Apart from visiting Kathmandu for the Himalayan Travel Mart 2019 I also went trekking in the Langtang Valley, a 6-day trek up to 4.770 meters / 15.650 feet.
+Apart from visiting Kathmandu for the Himalayan Travel Mart in 2019 I also went trekking in the Langtang Valley, a 6-day trek up to 4.770 meters / 15.650 feet.
 Another highlight in my 7 years around the world for sure.
-While trekking in the Himalayas (read all about it in the link above) you get served the same kind of food in the tea houses along the way so when I got back to Kathmandu and found out about the Backstreet Acamdemy Kathmandu food tour it was super excited to finally try something else than Chowmein.
+While trekking in the Himalayas (read all about it in the link above) you get served the same kind of food day in day out in the tea houses along the way so when I got back to Kathmandu and found out about the Backstreet Acamdemy Kathmandu food tour it was super excited to finally try something else than Chowmein.

 Backstreet Academy food tour Kathmandu

 Trying the best Nepal street food is why you want to go on this tour, and I can tell you already it is totally worth it!
 Backstreet Academy is apparently active in loads of Southeast Asia countries I found out but co-founded by two Nepalese guys in 2014.
 Running Kathmandu food tours in their own city started as a passion for Nepal street food and now became a big company.
 Well done guys!

 Vegetarian or Vegan?
 No problem

 The Kathmandu food tours of Backstreet Academy are perfect for vegetarians as apart from the Momo place everything is purely vegetarian.
 The momo place serves buffalo and chicken momos, but vegetarians can choose veggie momos instead of course.